-Figure 3 below depicts typical financial aid packages for students at different parent income levels living off-campus (the most common housing category) for 2018-19.
-Figure 3 shows components of typical packages grouped into three broad categories:
+Figure 3 below depicts typical financial aid packages for students at different parent income levels living off campus (the most common housing category) for 2019-20.
+Given the unusual nature of 2020-21, this figure has not been updated from last year's report.